leanix/release-docker-image-action/README.md

   dockerfile: main.dockerfile  # Optional, path to a dockerfile if the filename is not "Dockerfile" (-f parameter of docker build)
   only-output-tags: true       # Optional, whether to only output the tags again and not build & push the image, by default false
   registry: acr                # Optional, registry to use, allowed values are docker-hub or acr, default is docker-hub
-  enable-cache: true           # Optional, enable caching of docker layers to registry to speed up build process, default is false
+  enable-cache: true           # Optional, enable caching of docker layers to registry to speed up build process, default is true
 ```

 This action requires that you also use the "leanix/secrets-action@master".